NWRA – National Wildlife Refuge Association

 PLA – Public Lands Alliance

-The Public Lands Alliance is a membership organization that brings together nonprofits, agencies, and companies to better serve America’s public lands.
+The Public Lands Alliance is a membership organization that connects, strengthens, and represents the nonprofit partners of America’s public plans.
 Their mission is “to work to build and elevate effective nonprofit organizations and exceptional public-nonprofit partnerships for the benefit of public lands and their users.”

 NFWF – National Fish and Wildlife Foundation